anyaschukin/OverRide/level07/README.md

 See [dissasembly notes](https://github.com/anyashuka/Override/blob/main/level07/Ressources/disassembly_notes.md) for detailed gdb assembly breakdown.

-The program erases arguments and environment variables, thus protecting against:
+We can see the program erases arguments and environment variables, thus protecting against:
 - passing malicious shellcode as arguments to the program
 - storing malicious shellcode in environment variables

-Vulnerability: no check performed on the index and unsigned int table is stored on the stack.
+Vulnerability: no check is performed on the index and unsigned int table is stored on the stack.
 This means we can read and store in stack memory.

-We know the following:
+We also know the following:
 - the program creates a data table, where it stores numbers at indexes
 - some indexes (index % 3 == 0) are protected